dchosnek/Windows/README.md

 ```
 ## Clear-RdpHistory.ps1

 The purpose of this script is to remove history of all previous RDP sessions for the current user.
 It is a simple script that requires no parameters.
-It will delete all history **with no warming**.
+It will delete all history **with no warning**.
 ```
 Clear-RdpHistory.ps1
 ```